 Caregivers responsible for postoperative supervision should be given a realistic time for duration of numbness and informed of the possibility of soft tissue trauma.
-Placing cotton rolls has been suggested for prevention.28 Visual examples also may help stress the importance of observation during the period of numbness.
+Visual examples may help stress the importance of observation during the period of numbness.
 For all local anesthetics, the duration of soft tissue anesthesia is greater than dentinal or osseous anesthesia.
+Use of phentolamine mesylate injections in patients over age 6 years or at least 15 kg has been shown to reduce the duration of effects of local anesthetic by about 47% in the maxilla and 67% in the mandible.^{34,35} However, there is no research demonstrating a relationship between reduction in soft tissue trauma and the use of shorter acting local anesthetics.36

-• Recommendations for local anesthetic complications:
+Recommendations to reduce local anesthetic complications:

 - 1. Practitioners who utilize any type of local anesthetic in a pediatric dental patient shall possess appropriate training and skills and have available the proper facilities, personnel, and equipment to manage any reasonably foreseeable emergency. - 2.
-Careshould be taken to ensure proper needle placement during the intraoral administration of local anesthetics.
+Care should be taken to ensure proper needle placement during the intraoral administration of local anesthetics.
 Practitioners should aspirate before every injection and inject slowly. - 3.
-After the injection, the doctor, hygienist, or assistant should remain with the patient while the anesthetic begins to take effect. - Residual soft tissue anesthesia should be minimized in pediatric and special health care needs patients to decrease risk of self-inflicted postoperative injuries. - 5.
-Practitioners should advise patients and their caregivers regarding appropriate behavioral precautions and the possibility of soft tissue trauma following the administration of local anesthesia.
+After the injection, the doctor, hygienist, or assistant should remain with the patient while the anesthetic begins to take effect. - 4.
+Residual soft tissue anesthesia should be minimized in pediatric and special health care needs patients to decrease risk of self-inflicted postoperative injuries. - 5.
+Practitioners should advise patients and their caregivers regarding behavioral precautions (eg, do not bite or suck on lip/cheek, do not ingest hot substances) and the possibility of soft tissue trauma while anesthesia persists.
+Placing a cotton roll in the mucobuccal fold may help prevent injury, and lubricating the lips with petroleum jelly helps prevent drying.36 Practitioners who use pheytolamine mesylate injections to reduce the duration of local anesthesia still should follow these recommendations.